Ontario travelers choose from 59 Best Western hotels.

 Hockey's is big – but there's plenty to see and do in Ontario's Outdoors.
 Visitors to Ontario enjoy the vast skiing options winter brings.
 Sudbury, two hours inland of the Georgian Bay, is home to Adanac Ski Hill.
 Boler Mountain is in London, and features snow tubing, and Easy Street, with its longest run at over 1,400 feet.
 Or an hour west of Barrie is the Georgian Peaks Club, with 24 of the longest runs in southern Ontario.
 There are plenty of options for winter sports in Ontario.

 From Cobourg head east and discover Belleville.
 With charming and comfortable accommodations, Belleville yields the kind of stay you'll never forget – especially during winter.
 Along the Bay of Quinte, you'll enjoy 13km of cycling, hiking, and walking trails – bundle up.
 Be sure to try some winter-fishing along the Moira River.
+You'll also be able to check out eight annual events in Ontario, and a wealth of exciting winter fun.

-Snowshoeing is a popular winter activity in Ontario - check out the trails across Ontario and explore the province first hand.
-In Huntsville look for Beaver Meadow Trail - nearly 6km of pristine northern Ontario landscapes to trek through.
-In Dorset, a scenic 40-minute drive east of Huntsville, you'll find Frost Centre Hiking Trails - 35km of backcountry snowshoeing.
+Snowshoeing is a popular winter activity in Ontario.
+Check out the trails across Ontario and explore the province first hand.
+In Huntsville look for Beaver Meadow Trail – nearly 6km of pristine northern Ontario landscapes to trek through.
+In Dorset, a scenic 40-minute drive east of Huntsville, you'll find Frost Centre Hiking Trails – 35km of backcountry snowshoeing.
 With much to do and see, Ontario in winter, is an authentic Canadian experience.